macd2/X-Open-AI-Bot/README.md

 	- **nuances**
 		* the nuance is the L3 of the personality and adds fine tuning to the personality of the bot.
 	- **mood_filter_words**
 		* this defines the keywords once detected change the mood of the bot.
-For example: If the keyword "Asexual" was detected in the tweet than the bot change change its attitude / mood.
+For example: If the keyword "Asexual" was detected in a tweet than the bot will change its attitude / mood.
 	- **response_mood_if_filter**
-		* here you define the personality to bot should switch to if one of the mood_filter_words was detected.
+		* here you define the personality the bot should switch to if one of the mood_filter_words was detected.
 - **twitter_reply_rules_V2**
 		* this is the prompt engineering of the bot and the base for the actual prompt that is send to ChatGPT.
 Here you can define all the rules you want ChatGPT to follow for the response.
 High-quality rules lead to better ChatGPT outputs.
 - **temps**